 There seems to have been this universal understanding that your engine oil should be changed every 3000 miles.
 This is wrong.
 You should follow the recommendation of your vehicle’s manufacturers which can be found in your user manual.
 Oil companies are serving their own agenda by asking you to change your engine oil every 3000 miles.

 Some drivers have been led to believe that if they puncture their tyre they’d need a new one.
 Unless the puncture has damaged the sidewall of your tyre or is over a quarter inch in diameter you would not need to replace your tyre.
 If you do notice a puncture anywhere on your tyres, they you might be better off calling for a mobile tyre fitting service, they would either patch up the puncture or replace your tyre on the spot.

-If you drive a standard car, then there will never be need for you to use premium gas, it was designed to work the vehicles that get hotter with time and has higher compression engines.
-If you drive a turbo charged vehicle them you would require premium petrol but you should always check your user manual for the recommended type of petrol.
+If you drive a standard car, then there will never be a need for you to use premium gas, it was designed to work the vehicles that get hotter with time and have higher compression engines.
+If you drive a turbo-charged vehicle then you would require premium petrol but you should always check your user manual for the recommended type of petrol.

 A lot of people have grown to understand that if they ever run out of windscreen washer they can simply replace it with washing liquid because it is convenient and possible cheaper.
 This is wrong and can be dangerous.
 Wiper fluids are designed specifically for your windscreens, washing liquid can leave streaks and if the weather is bright the streaks make it harder to see.